Counting Components of Hurwitz Spaces: Asymptotics of the count of components of . Part 1: the exponent

 \subsection{Proof of the upper bound on $\card{\pi_0\CHur^*_X(G, D, n\xi)}$}

 In this subsection, we prove \Cref{prop:upperbound-exponent}, which is the upper bound in \Cref{thm:exponent}.
-If $\psi$ is a map $D^* \to \Zpos$, we denote by $F_{\psi}$ the finite set formed of elements of $\Comp_{\AC}(c)$ of group $G$ whose $c$-multidiscriminant is $\psi$.
+For each map $\psi : D^* \to \Zpos$, we let $F_{\psi}$ be the finite set of elements of $\Comp_{\AC}(c)$ of group $G$ whose $c$-multidiscriminant is $\psi$.
 We first prove the following lemma:

 \begin{lemma} There is an integer $K$ such that $\card{F_{\psi}} \leq K$ for every map $\psi : D^* \to \Zpos$. \end{lemma}